bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Test Console, click active." />
 </p>

-If I refresh this and click "Cotton Candy", you can see it&apos;s getting the correct class on there.
+<p>If I refresh this and click "Cotton Candy", you can see it&apos;s getting
+the correct class on there.
 If I inspect, and look at my elements here, you can see that one has the class of active on it.
 But then when I click on these, that class goes away on that one, but now it&apos;s been